sethupathib/Answers/README.md

 6. "20's" is all about figuring out what you want to do for the rest of your life.
 7. Physical Design (Specifically P&R has little to no math required.
 All the math is present in PDN, STA, EDA, Analog Design, Memory Design, Architecture R&D).
 Also, people seem to solve **Bounded** problems in Physical Design.
 8. ABK believes that performing experimental investigations is much more important than Algorithms.
 As a guy from a Pure Math & CS background, he can say that.
 I have not quite explored Algorithms area yet.
 I believe that EDA has more precedence and is tougher when compared to Physical Design.
 I found some really smart people who are in EDA.
+9. The best and the most optimal way to approach EDA is through the Pure Math and Computer Science route rather than the Electrical Engineering Route.
+Eg. ABK, Thens etc.

 ------------------------